FVF Law is a values driven law firm.

 In Texas, which is considered a comparative negligence state, victims have the ability to sue the party responsible for the accident that resulted in injuries.

 What Relief is Available to Me from Construction Accident Cases?

 Things like medical bills, lost earnings, and pain and suffering can be compensable, along with wrongful death.
 FVF Law knows just how deeply such damages can impact people’s lives, and is here to help you determine what you might be entitled to.

 How Long Do I Have to File a Construction Accident Injury Claim?

-As with all personal injuries in Texas, those who are injured in construction accidents have two years from the date of the accident to file a claim.
+As with all personal injuries in Texas, those injured in construction accidents have two years from the accident date to file a claim.